-The Thornlie-Cockburn Link will be located within the existing rail corridors.
-Between Thornlie Station and Kwinana Freeway, the passenger rail will be located within the rail freight corridor.
-To ensure minimal impact to the freight operations, construction will be staged to first relocate the freight lines to the northern end of the corridor.
+The Thornlie-Cockburn Link will be located within existing rail corridors.
+Between Thornlie Station and Kwinana Freeway, the passenger rail will be located within the rail freight corridor, which is operated by Arc Infrastructure.
+To ensure minimal impact to the freight operations, construction will be staged to first relocate the freight lines to the northern side of the corridor.
 This will make room to build the passenger rail in the southern half.

-Along this section of the track, the pedestrian level crossing between Cameron Street and Elliot Place will be replaced with a pedestrian footbridge.
-With the railways travelling through the existing Ranford Road and Karel Avenue Road bridges, modifications to the bridges will be required to accommodate the extra sets of tracks and meet safety requirements.
+Along this section of the track, the pedestrian level crossing between Cameron Street and Elliot Place, Thornlie, will be replaced with a pedestrian footbridge.
+With the railways travelling through the existing Ranford Road and Karel Avenue Road bridges, the bridges will be replaced so that they can accommodate the extra sets of tracks and meet safety requirements.

 Elliot Place / Cameron Street Footbridge

 Work has begun to replace the level crossing, with a

 footbridge.
 To ensure community safety while work is underway in the rail

 corridor, the existing pedestrian level crossing at Elliot Place/Cameron